Boolector/boolector/doc/cboolector.rst

   We encode it with bit-vectors of size 8, and to preserve semantics, we have to ensure that the multiplication does not overflow.

-  We first generate a bit-vector sort of size 8.
+  We first create a bit-vector sort of size 8.

   .. literalinclude:: ../examples/api/c/quickstart.c
        :language: c
        :lines: 12

-  Then, we generate and assert the following expressions:
+  Then, we create and assert the following expressions:

   .. literalinclude:: ../examples/api/c/quickstart.c
        :language: c